Porn star Ron Jeremy found unable to stand trial for rape - ExBulletin

 Porn star Ron Jeremy found unable to stand trial for rape

-LOS ANGELES (AP) A Los Angeles judge ruled on Tuesday that the porn entertainer Ron Jeremy is mentally incapable of standing trial on dozens of counts of rape and sexual assault.
+LOS ANGELES (AP) A Los Angeles judge ruled on Tuesday that porn actor Ron Jeremy is mentally incapable of standing trial on dozens of counts of rape and sexual assault.

-Superior Court Judge Ronald S. Harris told a hearing that after reviewing reports from prosecutors and Jeremy’s defense, he was in incurable neurocognitive decline “from which he is unlikely to recover. .
+Superior Court Judge Ronald S. Harris told a hearing that after reviewing reports from prosecutors and Jeremys’ defense, he is in incurable neurocognitive decline from which he is unlikely to recover.

 Prosecutors have asked that he be periodically reassessed.